pnagaraju25/codeigniter-2.2-session-class-native/README.md

 Place in your <b>application/library/</b>

-Will run as instead of your system class in 2.2
+It should load instead of your system class in 2.2 if named the same.

 Comments in code show changed areas from Cookie to Native Sessions for PHP